 For proof of this connection look no further than Arlo Guthrie’s great protest story-song “Alice’s Restaurant Massacre,” an epic tale set around the repercussions of a Thanksgiving meal.
 Every year since I was a kid, I’ve listened and sung along to the hilarious 18-minute and 30-second track against authority and war, and continue to do so with my own kids.

-Unlike the all the other family occasions, Thanksgiving is the holiday where shit gets real.
+What it tells me: Unlike the all the other family occasions, Thanksgiving is the holiday where shit gets real.

 It was also during the ’60s that the American Indian Movement was picking up steam.
 The cultural veil over the historic mistreatment of the Native Americans wasn’t so much lifted as much as it was torn to pieces.
 While Americans feted the cooperation of the natives and settlers, it was becoming harder to not acknowledge that we’d screwed our generous neighbors good since 1621.
 For many, the construction paper pilgrim hats and cornucopias began to lose their luster.
 For many more, rank cynicism set in.